 As you untwist the lid every day, look for signs of mold and any green beans who have escaped the water.
 Dunk them back under with the weight.

 You can taste test a green bean on day 3 to see if you like the flavor.
 If it is super salty, it’s not ready yet.
-Let It sit a few more days.
+Let it sit a few more days.

 Thank you for reading!